 .
 How much does their very low robbery rate caused by their widespread ability to defend themselves and their family have to do with South Dakota's top-place ranking?

-.
-The latest full year crime figures from the FBI show a similar result.
+Previous update.
+The 2019 year crime figures from the FBI show a similar result.

 The South Dakota 2019 violent crime rate at 399.0 per 100,000 inhabitants is more or less the same as the 418.9 in Texas, yet the SD robbery rate is 22.0 per 100,000 while TX is 100.0 - over four times higher, not much different to the 2015 comparison in the diagram.